2016 •Nintendo Entertainment System

 If this review pulls you in, the fastest next rabbit hole is Sega Gopher and Dingoo A320, because those are the products most likely to clarify whether JXD 683 is your real match or just your current curiosity.

 JXD 683 does not yet have a clean average market price, which makes the buying case more fluid than the hardware itself.
-Price does not just change whether a device feels affordable.
-It changes what kinds of flaws buyers are willing to forgive.
+Retro handhelds are almost never judged in isolation; they are judged against the five other devices sitting one tab away in a buyer's browser.

 Availability is part of the value story too.
 A strong handheld with sketchy storefronts or inconsistent launch timing can still become a frustrating buy.